Israel IDs 10th Dead Hostage Returned by Hamas

-Israel says the remains of another hostage that Hamas handed over the day before have been identified as Eliyahu Margalit, as the Palestinian militant group looks for more bodies under the rubble in the Gaza Strip and urges more aid to be allowed into the embattled enclave.
+Israel says the remains of another hostage that Hamas handed over the day before have been identified as Eliyahu Margalit, as the Palestinian terrorist group looks for more bodies under the rubble in the Gaza Strip and urges more aid to be allowed into the enclave.

 Margalit's body was found after two bulldozers plowed up pits in the earth in the city of Khan Younis.